 “Design creates culture.
 Culture shapes values.
 Values determine the future.”

-Ney Pimentel is a Brand Identity Designer with a bold urban edge.
+Ney Pimentel is a Brand strategist/Designer with a bold urban edge.

 His proficiency has earned him a wealth of prominent clientele as well as a reputation for excellence.

-Pimentel has plenty of brand building experience under his belt, successfully developing corporate identities for high-profile clients including SONY, LL Cool J, Russell Simmons, HBO, MADONNA and A&E, as well as many others.
+Pimentel has plenty of brand building experience under his belt, successfully developing VISUALS for high-profile clients including SONY, LL Cool J, Russell Simmons, HBO, MADONNA and A&E, as well as many others.

 Weaving the hip-hop and Latin influences he grew up with into his work, Pimentel landed a job as the exclusive designer for the Wu-Tang Clan, not only redesigning the group’s logo, creating something edgier and now iconic, but also naming Wu-Tang’s second album – they had settled on “Wu-Tang Infiniti,” until Pimentel suggested “Wu-Tang Forever,” which sold over 6.5 million records and remains the group’s best-selling album to date.
 He also was the exclusive designer for the group’s debut clothing line, Wu-Wear.